Meet The Team

 We are a close team who support each other and learn from each other, working for BEST can be both challenging and rewarding.’

-Stephen McRae – Martial Arts Coach and Youth Mentor
+Stephen McRae – Lead Mentor and Martial Arts Coach

 Stephen has been working with young people in Swindon for over 10 years.
 Previously he delivered the Prince’s Trust Team Programme, supporting groups of complex young people to develop their skills in team work and work skills.
-Stephen has qualifications in education and training, information, advice and guidance and is working towards a level 3 in counselling.
+Stephen has qualifications in education and training, information, advice and guidance, level 3 in counselling and working towards a level 4.
 He is also a black belt in Karate and regularly coaches in his spare time

 ‘I love my role at Best and being part of an amazing team where everyone shares the same professional values and ethos.